bloominstituteoftechnology/web-sprint-challenge-adding-data-persistence/README.md

 - [ ] Implement the project in a new branch: `git checkout -b <firstName-lastName>`.
 - [ ] Create and push commits regularly: `git push origin <firstName-lastName>`.
 - [ ] Do not move or rename any of the existing files or folders.
+- [ ] Do not remove any scripts from the `package.json` but you may add new ones.

 ## Project Instructions